shreyadon/cheat_sheet/CheatSheet.md

 The `/` operator for integers only returns a whole number and omits the remainder.

 `%` **(modulus) operator:**
-Returns the remainder from a division operation.
+Returns the remainder from a divisions.
 `13 / 5 # => 3`

 `**` **operator:**
 Raises a number to a power.
 `3 ** 2 # => 9`
 `2 ** 3 # => 8`

 **.odd? and .even? methods:**
 Returns a *boolean* based on whether the integer is odd or even.